 Engineering merv 13 filter cabinet upgrade for Tarzana homes in CEC Climate Zone 9

 Average summer high near 93°F with winter low around 45°F at an elevation of 679 ft and roughly 15 miles inland.
 CEC Climate Zone 9.
 The cooling design temperature for Manual J calculations runs about 104°F, with typical Manual J load landing in the 350-450 sq ft per ton band.
-Every audit produces a written report Marcus signs.
+The audit produces a written report with measured static pressure, calculated Manual J load, and AHRI Directory match before a system is specified.
+Electric service in Tarzana is LADWP; gas is SoCalGas.
+Equipment selection should match the rebate path that utility offers when the program applies on the day the contract is signed.